Contact Us | Search

 Project Overview

-A stand-alone, batteryless, off-grid, solar-refrigerated evaporatively-cooled (SREC) structure for storage of perishables has not previously been field evaluated by smallholder base-of-the-pyramid (BOP) farmers.
-The SREC chamber can easily achieve daytime temperatures as low as ~5-10 °C when the daily maximum temperature outside is approximately 45 °C. This technology promises a meaningful contribution to the capacity and stability of the BOP farmer.
-The innovations incorporated into the SREC structure are many: a design that can be largely self-built and permits staged construction and investment; the use of passive evaporation of water from the chamber walls for partial cooling both day and night, thereby reducing refrigeration load and cost; the use of a split evaporator coil system to shunt cooling to a thermal reservoir; the deployment of a new inverter technology with a secure power supply and integrated controls to maximize solar collector efficiency; the use of a cold water reservoir to provide low-cost thermal storage instead of using batteries for overnight cooling (reducing environmental impact, operational risks, initial capital, and maintenance costs); the deployment of an extremely large surface in the chamber to maximize cooling with a minimal temperature differential, thereby increasing humidity and minimizing perishable desiccation; the use of a dedicated relay circuit to ensure automatic start-up following overnight shutdown; and no dependence on electrical grid for cooling.
-Despite the novelty of the structure, it can be self-built by farmers with inexpensive locally available materials, minimizing extra labor costs and initial investment requirements.
-The specialized components required, like solar panels, inverters, and refrigeration systems, are readily available in India.
-This project is aimed at replicating initial technical successes by transitioning to field trials by farmers.
-The researchers will evaluate the amount of energy collected and converted to refrigeration, measure impact on the quality of perishables stored, determine the value to farmer households, and assess the impact on local and regional markets.
+A stand-alone, batteryless, off-grid, solar-refrigerated evaporatively-cooled (SREC) structure for storage of perishables was field evaluated for the first time by smallholder base-of-the-pyramid (BOP) farmers.
+The SREC chamber achieved daytime temperatures as low as ~5-10 °C when daily maximum temperatures outside reached approximately 45 °C. This technology demonstrated significant potential to enhance the capacity and stability of BOP farmers.
+The innovations incorporated into the SREC structure included a design suitable for self-building and staged construction, passive evaporation of water from chamber walls for partial cooling day and night, a split evaporator coil system for cooling diversion to a thermal reservoir, and deployment of advanced inverter technology with secure power supply and integrated controls to maximize solar collector efficiency.
+A cold water reservoir provided low-cost thermal storage instead of batteries for overnight cooling, reducing environmental impact, operational risks, initial capital, and maintenance costs.
+The chamber's large surface area maximized cooling with minimal temperature differential, increased humidity, and minimized perishable desiccation.
+A dedicated relay circuit ensured automatic startup following overnight shutdown, with no dependence on the electrical grid for cooling.

 Final Summary of Project Activities